jyh1/mmaclone/README.md

 Prebulid binary files are available on the [release page](https://github.com/jyh1/mmaclone/releases)

 ## Features
-This interpreter is intended to mimic every exact detail of `Mathematica`, including but not limited to its syntax, semantic, expression structure, evaluation details, etc. (All the scripts below were executed in the REPL session of the `mmaclone` program)
+This interpreter is intended to mimic every exact detail of `Wolfram Language`, including but not limited to its syntax, semantic, expression structure, evaluation details, etc. (All the scripts below were executed in the REPL session of the `mmaclone` program)

-1. The program support nearly all `Mathematica`'s syntax sugar, infix operators as well as their precedence.
-Inequality expression chain is parsed in the same way with `Mathematica`.
+1. The program support nearly all `Wolfram Language`'s syntax sugar, infix operators as well as their precedence.
+E.g., inequality expression chain is parsed to the same AST with `Wolfram Language`.

   ```
   In[1]:= FullForm[a==b>=c<=d<e]